Jizzakh: Uzbek khanates

-The name Jizzakh derives from the Sogdian word for "small fort" and the present city is built of the site of the town which belonged to Osrushana.
-After the Arab conquest of Sogdiana, Jizzakh served as a market town between the nomadic raiders and settled farmers.
-The Arabs built a series of rabats (blockhouses) at Jizzakh, housing ghazis to protect the people.
-By the 19th century, these blockhouses had evolved into a major fortress for the Emirate of Bukhara.
+In 1866, Jizzakh was a major fortress for the Emirate of Bukhara.
+This was in part due to its position near the border with Russian Turkestan.
+The Russian conquest of Central Asia had begun in the 18th century, and by the 1860s the Russians controlled a line of forts along the Syr Darya, just 70 miles from Jizzakh.
+In 1864, hostilities broke out between the Russians and the Emirate of Bukhara.
 Russian General Mikhail Chernyayev, the “Lion of Tashkent” failed in his first attempt to take Jizzakh, but succeed in his second try, with a loss of 6 men, against 6000 dead for the defenders.
 The old town was mostly destroyed, its remaining inhabitants evicted, and Russian settlers brought in.